glide-browser/glide/src/glide/docs/config.md

 # Config

-Glide supports configuration through a [TypeScript](https://www.typescriptlang.org/) file that is type stripped with [ts-blank-space](https://github.com/bloomberg/ts-blank-space).
-Note this means you can only use syntax that is [erasable](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-8.html#the---erasablesyntaxonly-option).
+Glide supports configuration through a [TypeScript](#config-evaluation) file.

+You can setup the config file with `:config_init home`, which will create a config file at `path:~/.config/glide/glide.ts` and some boilerplate files so that the TypeScript LSP will work.

+Then you can run `:config_reload` and `:config_edit` to open the config file in your default editor.

+See the [API reference](api.md) for all of the available APIs in the config file or the [Cookbook](cookbook.md) for examples of common things you might want to do.

+## File resolution

 Glide will resolve the config file by searching for a `path:glide.ts` file in the following directories in order: